-Living or working abroad doesn't necessarily mean that you can't build up or receive a State Pension from the UK, but it may effect the amount you receive.
+Living or working abroad doesn't necessarily mean that you can't build up or receive a State Pension from the UK, but it may affect the amount you receive.

 To find out more about State Pensions and benefits if you live or have lived overseas, and to claim your benefits, go to www.gov.uk/international-pension-centre.